 What is a Records Schedule?

-Records schedules, or Records Retention and Disposition Authorities (RRDAs), dictate to offices throughout the state of Wisconsin how long to keep their records (called the retention period) and what to do with those records once that time has passed (called the disposition instructions).
+Records schedules, or Records Retention and Disposition Authorities (RDAs or RRDAs), dictate to offices throughout the state of Wisconsin how long to keep their records (called the retention period) and what to do with those records once that time has passed (called the disposition instructions).
 UWM produces many records which are scheduled under general records schedules, which are RRDAs which cover record types produced by multiple offices.
 Some units at UWM may also be covered by specific records schedules, which dictate retention and disposition of records for that office only.
 Under Wisconsin state law, records may not be destroyed unless they have been scheduled under an approved RRDA.
 All records schedules sunset, or expire, after 10 years, at which point their associated records groups must be re-scheduled.

 To determine whether your office produces scheduled records, please consult the following pages, which are listed in decreasing order of generality:

 These schedules apply to records produced by all state government agencies, including the University of Wisconsin.
 In many cases the UW System has opted out of these schedules, so consult with the records officer before taking disposition actions based on these schedules.

 Schedules applying to records common to all UW System institutions, now available in a searchable, filterable chart.
 The source PDFs for these records schedules are available on the UW System Records Management site.

 Specific Records Schedules

 Records schedules which apply only to a particular office, department, or other campus unit.
 Please contact the records officer for a list of your specific office’s RRDAs.

 What if my records have no associated RRDAs, or the RRDAs are expired or otherwise in need of updating?